-After having worked for many years with victims of political persecution in Chile he is now based at the International Academy for Innovative Education, Psychology and Economy (INA) at the Free University of Berlin.
-In 2002 he was a co-founder of the Office for Psychosocial Issues (OPSI) at the International Academy (INA), through which he works as a consultant for international organizations in reference to psychosocial projects in regions of conflict and war.
+David Becker is a trained psychologist, PhD and Professor of Psychology at the Sigmund Freud Private University (SFU) in Berlin.
+After having worked for many years with victims of political persecution in Latinamerica he returned to Germany in 1999 to work at the International Academy Berlin for Innovative Education, Psychology and Economy (INA).
+In 2002 within the Academy he was a co-founder of the Office for Psychosocial Issues (OPSI), which he directs to the present day and through which he works as a consultant for international organizations in reference to psychosocial projects in regions of conflict and war.

 He has published extensively on the issues of trauma, human rights, and dealing with the past.
-His most recent book was published in Germany in 2006 and is titled “Die Erfindung des Traumas – Verflochtene Geschichten” (The invention of Trauma – Entangled Histories”).
+His most recent book was published in Germany in 2006 and is titled “Die Erfindung des Traumas – Verflochtene Geschichten” („The invention of Trauma – Entangled Histories”).
 Together with Barbara Weyermann he has authored the toolkit “Gender, Conflict Transformation and the Psychosocial Approach” in 2006 and has subsequently been working for SDC on the introduction and implementation of the psychosocial approach into Conflict Sensitive Programme Management (focus: Tajikistan, Grands Lacs, Nepal, Colombia).

 Since 2010 he is directing the OPSI project “Kicking the Ball and Taking Care – Psychosocial Help in the Gaza Strip and in the West Bank” which is financed by the humanitarian help of the Federal Foreign Office of Germany.
-The project combines sports activities with easy access to mental health for 800 children in UNRWA schools.
+The project combines sports activities with easy access to mental health for children in UNRWA schools.
 Furthermore it focuses on developing structures of professional coaching and supervision between mental health professionals.